brunetton/OpenPianosMap/README.md

 Of course, all that tags should only be used for nodes, not ways.

 I'll make a proposal when it's more clear for me.

+### Identify "real" pianos

+It's always usefull to know whether a piano is a real one or a digital one.
+For it we could use :
+  - musical_instrument=piano
+  - musical_instrument=digital_piano

+### Remove pianos stores

+Remove `shop=musical_instrument` in results